AztecProtocol/aztec-packages/docs/docs/dev_docs/contracts/syntax/storage/private_state.md

 ## `ImmutableSingleton<NoteType>`

-ImmutableSingleton represents a unique private state variable that, as the name suggests, is immutable.
+`ImmutableSingleton` represents a unique private state variable that, as the name suggests, is immutable.
 Once initialized, its value cannot be altered.

-#include_code struct /yarn-project/aztec-nr/aztec/src/state_vars/immutable_singleton.nr rust
+You can view the implementation [here](https://github.com/AztecProtocol/aztec-packages/blob/#include_aztec_version/yarn-project/aztec-nr/aztec/src/state_vars/immutable_singleton.nr).

 ### `new`